-2.4 Download and install the prerequisite Open Source Software (OSS)
+2.5 Download and install the prerequisite Open Source Software (OSS)

 - Download the latest dep-aix-.tar.gz tar file from http://xcat.sourceforge.net/#download and copy it to a convenient location on your xCAT management node. - Unwrap the tar file.
-For example:

-'''

-gunzip dep-aix-.tar.gz

-tar -xvf dep-aix-.tar

-'''

-- Read the README file. - Run the instoss script (contained in the tar file) to install the OSS packages.
+For example: gunzip dep-aix-2.3.tar.gz tar -xvf dep-aix-2.3.tar - Read the README file. - Run the instoss script (contained in the tar file) to install the OSS packages.
 Please make sure the /opt and the other file systems have enough disk space to install these OSS packages before running the instoss script.

 Note: The expect, tk and tcl rpms are no longer shipped by xCAT.
-They are now shipped with AIX.
+They are now shipped and installed with AIX.
+If they were not installed then you can get them from the AIX Toolbox.